David Fialkow: Board memberships

-Fialkow has been a member of the Board of Directors of the Boston Beer Company, the second-largest craft brewery in the United States, since 2016.
-He is also a member of the Dean's advisory council at the MIT School of Engineering and the Chairman of the Investment Advisory Committee at The Engine, MIT's early-stage venture capital firm.

-Fialkow's former board seats include Grain Communications Group, BBN Technologies, CLEAResult, Retail Convergence and Vitrue.
+Fialkow is on the board of The MIT Corporation and Pan-Mass Challenge.
+He is also Chairman of The Engine, Tough Tech accelerator and venture firm launched by MIT.
+He was previously a member of the Board of Directors of the Boston Beer Company (Sam Adams).

 Documentary filmmaking

 Fialkow first studied film at Colgate University.
 While attending Colgate, Fialkow participated in the university's Global Study program, where he focused on making films.
 Following the end of the program, he earned a grant to continue making films on his own.
 After graduation, Fialkow continued to produce documentary films as a hobby.

-David and his wife, Nina, also an independent producer who has worked for Boston PBS affiliate WGBH-TV, are members of Impact Partners, a film partnership focused on developing films with a social justice theme.
+Fialkow and his wife, Nina, also an independent documentary producer who has worked for Boston PBS affiliate WGBH-TV, where she was an executive producer of This Old House, The Victory Garden and the Julia Child cooking show, The French Chef, are members of Impact Partners, a film partnership focused on developing films with a social justice theme.

 Icarus

-David, a cycling enthusiast who sits on the board of the Pan-Mass Challenge charity bike-a-thon, was a producer of the 2017 documentary film Icarus, which chronicled director Bryan Fogel's exploration of the underground world of doping in the world of cycling.
+Fialkow, a cycling enthusiast and former chair of the Pan-Mass Challenge charity bike-a-thon initiated by Billy Starr, was a producer of the 2017 documentary film Icarus, which chronicled director Bryan Fogel's exploration of the underground world of doping in the world of cycling.
 The film chronicles Fogel's use of performance-enhancing drugs to win an amateur cycling race and his discovery of a major international scandal, involving Grigory Rodchenkov, the head of the Russian anti-doping laboratory.

 The film premiered at the Sundance Film Festival on January 20, 2017 and was awarded the U.S. Documentary Special Jury Award (Orwell Award).
 Netflix acquired the distribution rights for the film and released the documentary globally on August 4, 2017.
 Icarus won the Oscar for the Best Documentary Feature at the 90th Academy Awards.

 Fogel said of Fialkow's contributions to the film:So often, the financier is looking over your shoulder.
 David is somebody who empowers people to do their best work and he’s someone who’s going to fight for you.
 You don’t get that every day in this business.
 In fact, you don’t get that any day.
 He’s truly inspiring and one of a kind.

+Navalny

+In 2022, David and Nina were executive producers on documentary film, Navalny which chronicled the life of Alexei Navalny, who survived an assassination attempt by poisoning with a lethal nerve agent in August 2020.
+Navalny premiered at the Sundance Film Festival and went on to win Best Documentary Feature at the 95th Academy Awards and Best Documentary at the 2023 BAFTA Awards.